Associate Vice President for College Advancement

 Foundation and Government Relations (FGR) is responsible for managing the College's relationships with private foundations and government agencies.
 Our goal is to secure grant support in order to maximize educational opportunities for the St. Scholastica community and regional audiences.
-The College received $3.8 million in grants during the 2013-2014 fiscal year and has already received $3.4 million to date during the current fiscal year.
-Thank you to everyone at the College who has collaborated with us over the past year, and we look forward to continuing to work with you to achieve even greater success in the months ahead.
+The College received $3.66 million in grants during the 2014-2015 fiscal year.
+Thank you to everyone at the College who has collaborated with us over the past year, and we look forward to continuing to work with you to achieve even greater success in the year ahead.
+Some of the more noteworthy grants received recently are featured below.